 People burned these solids indoors too.
 And I don’t blame them.

 The ravaging winters were freezing cold.
-The choice to burn these solids were life and death.
+The choice to burn these solids were life and death decisions.

-But can you imagine the pollution and level of toxicity inside some homes?
+But can you imagine the pollution and level of toxicity inside some of these homes?

 What’s more, burning wood releases more CO2 than, oil, gas, and even coal for the same amount of heat.